Destiny 2 A Hollow Coronation Atlas Skews – Harbinger Cathedral and more in the Dreaming City Confluence

 2. Confluence Tree Triad

 To get to the Tree Triad Atlas Skew, you need to head through the other doorway in the crystal room which leads to a junction room.
 This junction has three other routes you can take, but the Tree Triad Atlas Skew is through the right doorway.
-As you travel down that corridor, you’ll be able to see a large tree in the center of the next room.
+As you travel down that corridor - the Gardens of Esila corridor - you’ll be able to see a large tree in the center of the next room.
 The Atlas Skew is in front of the tree.

 Garden Entry Statue